raavi-mehta/SimpleHttpServer/README.md

 # SimpleHttpServer
 This is a very simple multithreaded HTTP server that supports non-persistent HTTP GET requests for simultaneously serving files to multiple clients.
+I did this using only Java sockets (Url, UrlConnection, etc. not used) to reduce abstraction so that I could better understand how HTTP requests and TCP connections work.

 This server is capable of responding with the following status codes:
 - 200 OK            (The file exists on the server)
 - 404 Not Found     (The file requested was not found on the server)
 - 400 Bad Request   (The request was malformed)